 Their style was unlike the one beginning to take off in New York at the time.
 Where Manhattan’s trains were sprayed with the kind of wildstyle you’re now likely to see in shoe shop window displays, the focus of London’s graffiti writers was the message; style wasn’t important.
-They were more Blake than Basquiat.
+More Blake than Basquiat.

-One work of theirs sticks out in my mind: a lengthy tirade against the banality of commuter life, written alongside the Hammersmith and City line—between Ladbroke Grove and Westbourne Park stations—in the shadow of the Westway.
-It was a collective effort by Dave Wise, Chris Gray, Don Smith, and Madeline Neenan, and actually precedes the May 1968 riots, having been painted in January of that year.
+One work of theirs sticks out in my mind: a lengthy tirade against the banality of commuter life, written alongside the Hammersmith and City line – between Ladbroke Grove and Westbourne Park stations – in the shadow of the Westway.
+It was a collective effort by Dave Wise, Chris Gray, Don Smith and Madeline Neenan, and actually precedes the May 68 riots, having been painted in January of that year.

 When Heathcote wasn't at the helm the Albion Free State, working at his “Ruff Tuff Creem Puff Estate Agency for Squatters” with writer and comedian Tony Allen, he would be adorning the walls of North Kensington with his own brand of humorous graffiti.

 The Heathcote piece in the above photograph was painted on the eve of Princess Anne’s 1973 wedding to Mark Phillips.
-It references the Princess’s trip to Kenya in 1971, where she was accompanied by Valerie Singleton, presenter of children's television show Blue Peter.
-The simplicity and absurdity of the humor speaks for itself.
+It references the Princess’s trip to Kenya in 1971, where she was accompanied by Blue Peter OG Valerie Singleton.
+The simplicity and absurdity of the humour speaks for itself.

 These phrases can occasionally seem mundane to the modern viewer, but for them to have been committed to such a surface in the first place means they must have meant the world to whoever wrote them.
 A good example of this is the “Clapton Is God” image below.
 This was a sentiment felt and subsequently expressed by the vast majority of a certain generation.
 It became ubiquitous on the walls of London in the 1970s, with no fixed perpetrator.
 It was open-source graffiti.

-These images, along with over 120 others, are included in Roger Perry's The Writing on the Wall, which is being republished exclusively through a Kickstarter campaign, running until October 16.
+These images, along with over 120 others, are included in Roger Perry's The Writing On the Wall, which is being republished exclusively through a Kickstarter campaign, running until the 16th of October.
 It includes an introduction by the late George Melly, a new text by Bill Drummond and an extensive foreword by George Stewart-Lockhart.